mindee/mindee-api-nodejs/docs/getting_started.md

 ---
 title: Nodejs Getting Started
 ---
-This guide will help you get the most out of the Mindee Node.js  OCR SDK to easily extract data from your documents.
+This guide will help you get the most out of the Mindee Node.js client library to easily extract data from your documents.

 > 📘 **Info**
 >